paraswap/paraswap-sdk/README.md

 ```

-Which corresponds to ```constructPartialSDK``` in the SDK's current version to leverage a lightweight version for fetching only.
+By analogy to ```constructPartialSDK```, you can leverage a lightweight version of the sdk for fetching only.

 ```typescript
 import { ParaSwap } from '@paraswap/sdk'